Modular Decomposition of Hierarchical Finite State Machines: Proofs

 \begin{lem} If $M$ is a module of an accessible FSM $Z$.
-All nodes in $M$ are reachable from $M$'s start node $s$. \end{lem} \begin{proof} $Z$ is accessible, so there is a $\pth{g}{m}$ from the start node $g$ of $Z$ to any $m\in M$.
+All states in $M$ are reachable from $M$'s start state $s$. \end{lem} \begin{proof} $Z$ is accessible, so there is a path $\pth{g}{m}$ from the start state $g$ of $Z$ to any $m\in M$.
 If $g\in M$, then $g=s$ and we are done.
 If $g\not\in M$, then $s$ is on any path $\pth{g}{m}$ by Lemma~\ref{paths through start node}, so we have a subpath $\pth{s}{m}$. \end{proof}

-\begin{lem} If $M$ is a thin module in an FSM $Z$ with $v$ an $x$-exit of $M$, then every node in $M$ has an $x$-path to $v$. \end{lem} \begin{proof} Every node in $M$ has an $x$-arc, and $M$ has a unique $x$-exit.
-The $x$-path out of any node is unique.
-Start at a node $q\in M$.
-Let $q_x$ be the $x$-successor of $q$.
-If this is outside $M$, then $q_x=v$ as there is only one $x$-exit.
-If $q_x$ is in $M$, then repeat the argument.
-Because there are no $x$-cycles in $M$, the $x$-path out of every node must take finitely many steps to reach an $x$-exit of $M$. \end{proof}